Difficult or painful sexual intercourse can have several causes.

 • Primary: when it happens from the first sexual intercourse or attempted sex.

-• Secondary: sexual relations were normal and, from a certain time, began to cause discomfort / pain.
+• Secondary: sexual relations were expected and, from a specific time, began to cause discomfort/pain.

 • Situational: dyspareunia occurs only at certain times or sporadically.

-• Generalized: the woman is not able to obtain any type of penetration, unless it is accompanied by discomfort.
+• Generalized: the woman cannot obtain any penetration unless it is accompanied by discomfort.

 What causes dyspareunia?

-Dyspareunia can be caused by organic or psychological factors.
-It is important to note that the disorder originates in the interaction of a set of factors instead of a single cause.
+Organic or psychological factors can cause dyspareunia.
+It is important to note that the disorder originates in the interaction of a set of elements instead of a single cause.

 • Genital infections such as candidiasis (thrush), trichomoniasis, etc.